 “Hey!
 Thanks again for buying my course, I hope you’ve been enjoying it!
 I noticed that you got stuck on the fourth lesson, is there anything I could clarify for you or help you with?”

 Most people appreciate personal attention.
-Like I said, though, make sure you’re being very friendly.
+Make sure you’re being very friendly.
 The last thing you want is for your students to feel like you’re coming at them or attacking or accusing them.

 Asking is also a great way to further understand how far along the students you are attracting are.
 You might be marketing to people who already have a bit of experience in your field but find that complete beginners are buying.
-(In that case, should you create a beginner’s course too?)
+Consider then, making a beginners course.

 Often, students take a class more for the instructor than the course itself.
-So, if they want to learn about blogging they’re going to buy their favorite blogger’s course even if it’s aimed at people who’ve got blogging experience rather than buying a beginners course from someone they’ve never heard of before.
+So, if they want to learn about blogging they’re going to buy their favorite blogger’s course.
+Even if it’s aimed at people who’ve got blogging experience.
+Most don’t purchase a beginners course from someone they’ve never heard of before.